Course Creator Stuck Under $50K per Year Despite Consistent Work

 Step 2: Count Launch Exposure Per Subscriber (10 minutes)

-Review your email sequences.
-Count how many launch emails the average subscriber has received from you in the past 12 months.
+Review your email sequences and count how many launch emails the average subscriber has received from you in the past 12 months.

 Include: